Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 • Ingathering / Tabernacles anticipates God’s final kingdom when He dwells with humanity.

-Although Christians are not bound by Old Testament festival laws, the principles behind the feasts still carry powerful lessons.
+Although Christians are not bound under Old Testament ceremonial laws in the same way Israel was, the spiritual principles behind these feasts still carry powerful meaning and application.

 Spiritual Application